-If you’re looking for an opportunity to serve others in the greater St. Louis area, explore these missional opportunities:
+If you’re ready to jump into an opportunity to serve others in the greater St. Louis area, explore these missional opportunities:

 The Early Response team, in partnership with The United Methodist Committee on Relief (UMCOR), provide first response to natural disasters.
 ERT’s fill a specific need in the early days after a disaster to clean out flood-damaged homes, remove debris, place tarps on homes, and otherwise help to prevent further damage, while providing a caring Christian presence.
 For more information, please contact John Himpel.

 Habitat for Humanity St Louis is an ecumenical, non-profit organization.
 Its goal is to eliminate poverty housing in St. Louis city and county by using volunteers to build affordable homes for deserving families.
-Potential home buyers must be employed and pass a rigorous screening process.
-They pay a “down payment” of 350 sweat equity hours building their home and will make mortgage payments on a 30-year no interest loan.
 Manchester UMC has been partnering with Habitat since 1997, helping to build 27 houses.
 If you enjoy physical work and are 16 years or older, you qualify!
-Meet at church and carpool to the build site.
-Tools provided.
 To find out more, contact Barb and Terry Zenser.

-Through holistic programs and services, Kingdom House helps the economically disadvantaged achieve economic independence, self-sufficiency and a path out of poverty.
-Kingdom House provides wrap around services for all ages, such as low-cost childcare for working families, health screenings, after school programs, day camps, academic enrichment, job skills training, financial stability training, and the Senior Companion program.
-Several MUMC programs, such as Bike Rehab, Food 4 Kids, and the Christmas Gifts in White, benefit Kingdom House.
-For a full list of all volunteer opportunities, contact Kenneth Pruitt, Volunteer Coordinator.
+Through holistic programs and services, LifeWise STL (formerly Kingdom House) helps the economically disadvantaged achieve economic independence, self-sufficiency and a path out of poverty.
+Several MUMC programs, such as Bike Rehab, Food 4 Kids, and the Christmas Gifts in White, benefit LifeWise STL.
+For a full list of all volunteer opportunities, contact Dan Richter, Director of Volunteer Engagement.